|

 Squaring

-(quadrature) of the circle divides a circle in an attempt of making
+(quadrature) of a circle unwinds a circle in an attempt of making

 the turns the same as straightaways